Give yourself some credit and learn to use credit safely

-We also offer GAP, mechanical breakdown insurance and credit life and disability coverage, at very attractive premiums.
+We also offer Guaranteed Auto Protection, mechanical breakdown insurance and credit life and disability coverage, at very attractive premiums.
 You can get these items at any LACU walk-in branch after the sale, if you want it.

 LEASE VS BUY CALCULATOR – Now’s a good time to determine if buying or leasing is the better option for you.

 For more great info about this, check out our Buying a Car page.

 If a new car isn’t in the picture right now, you can still save money on your car loan by paying a little extra when you can.